 Asked about the underlying meaning of her work, Outlaw said, “The message is no message.
 I call it formal free association.”

 Gay Outlaw lives and works in San Francisco.
-She is represented by Gallery Paule Anglim in San Francisco and Hosfelt Gallery in New York.
+She is represented by Gallery Anglim Gilbert in San Francisco.

 —Kim Bennett, Crown Point Press